Aortic Fellowship Programme

 7 Face-to-Face Workshops

-Including priority registration for your preferred workshops
+Including priority registration for your preferred in person workshops

 Exclusive Key Opinion Leader (KOL) sessions